Our Happy-Making Easy Homemade Soft Pretzels Recipe

 Cook up a batch of our favorite homemade soft pretzels recipe, and you’ll be instantly popular with adults and children alike.

-First, these pretzels.
-I’ve been making them for years, since the seven-year-old child was a one-year-old child, and the dozen moms in our playgroup used to elbow our own barely mobile children out of the way for a pretzel to eat with our strong, strong mommy coffee.
+We've been making these soft pretzels for years, since Adelaide was a one year old, and the dozen moms in our playgroup used to elbow our own barely mobile children out of the way for a pretzel to eat with our strong, strong mommy coffee.
 These pretzels make people ridiculously happy.
 You should make them for the people you love.

 - 1 teaspoon active dry yeast